PhamVanThai96/soulstation/Django_Dev/DigiLearn/README.md

         'python manage.py shell'

+        Lookup database in shell mode

+        'from members.models import Member'

+        'Member.objects.all()'

     Modifying Allowed Hosts:

         By default, Django only allows requests from localhost.
 To allow requests from your domain or IP address, open the settings.py file and locate the ALLOWED_HOSTS list.
 Add your domain or IP address to the list, like this: